KoStar2/KoStar2/README.md

 - 👋 Hi, I’m Jared Taylor Ottley, A Computational Physics M.Sc. student at University College Dublin
 - 👀 I’m interested in: Theoretical Chemistry, Materials Science, and Computational Approaches in these fields
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and FORTRAN for scientific applications
 - 📫 How to reach me: taylor@ottleys.net

 <!---